Hosta ‘Cherry Berry’

 Hosta ‘Cherry Berry’ is unusual because it has red scapes and bright red seed pods.
-My Cherry Berry is only one year old, so it is one of my smallest hostas.
-I have it planted directly in a sunny corner of one of the gardens, and it has grown enthusiastically, even though some people advise starting this hosta in a container sunk into the soil.
-In the early part of the season, the center of Cherry Berry’s leaves is a bright yellow that in some gardens will change to white by fall… although for me this is another hosta that does not change color.
-My Cherry Berry stayed a beautiful yellow all last summer and is still the same bright yellow now.
-Last summer there were no flowers, but this year there are already red scapes and flowers, so I am looking forward to seeing the red seed pods and hopefully some viable seeds.
-Cherry Berry grows best when it is planted in an area that receives some direct sunlight.
+I have this hosta planted directly in one of the gardens and it has grown enthusiastically, even though some people advise starting this hosta in a container sunk into the soil.
+In the early part of the season, the centers of Cherry Berry’s leaves are a bright yellow that in some gardens will change to white by fall.
+I have also noticed that the green in the leaves can vary quite dramatically in different locations.
+The flowers are a rather plain purple, but the scapes and seed pods are a startling bright red.

 Leaves:

-6 1/2 inches long, 2 5/8 inches wide
+2 5/8 inches wide

 1/2-inch wide green margin